Lramseyer/vaporview/README.md

 ## Waveform Color

 Vaporview supports 8 different waveform colors.
-The colors are based off the [semantic token colors](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for VScode text.* There are 4 builtin colors, and 4 custom colors that can be configured in the vaporview settings.
+The colors are based off the [semantic token colors](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for VScode text as defined by the color theme.
+Colors are selected based on background contrast and uniqueness.
 To change the color, right click on the waveform, select **Color** -> and select the color you wish to use.

-*Unfortunately, the VScode API does not make these colors visible to custom webviews yet.
-It is an [open issue](https://github.com/microsoft/vscode/issues/32813), so there's a hack in place.
-The default waveform colors will not follow suit with all color themes, but it should work broadly between light themes and dark themes.
+Alternatively you can use the number keys to change the color of the selected signal.

 ## Waveform Render Types